-If you know me from earlier incarnations of this site (or could surmise from the banners of my current gaming sites), I feel incredibly warm, amazing, sensational love for Beyond Good & Evil.
+If you know me from earlier incarnations of this site (or poked around on here enough), I feel incredibly warm, amazing, sensational love for Beyond Good & Evil.
 It stars my favorite character in any game (Jade), features a powerful, evocative storyline that has dangerous parallels to our current political mess, a sensational soundtrack, great voicework, solid controls, a stunning set of NPCs, clever mechanics, fantastic writing, incredible art design, a fascinating world, and holy cow can I go on and on.
 In summary, BG&E checks every tick mark in my brain for how wonderful a game can be.

 That’s not to say the game is flawless.
 Oh no. It has some.
 For one, it’s very short.
 I would say it could be wrapped up in fifteen hours or less if you know what you’re doing.
 Which is okay — I’d rather it be a nice, tight and well-composed short game than one that doesn’t know when to quit.
 But still, another major destination or two wouldn’t have hurt (if as well designed as the rest of the game).
 Second, the hovercraft can be a tad touchy.
 And with a lot of the minigames tied to the hovercraft, it can cause a little frustration.
 Third, the final boss can be REALLY hard to deal with until you figure out how to counter its second phase.
 And unless you know it, it gets annoying.
 Fourth, instadeaths are never fun in a game in this genre, and there’s a lot of opportunities to be cut down by laser sentries all over.
 If you can play with the stealth, you’ll be totally fine, but it requires patience to do stealth and sometimes you just wanna get to the next story beat!
 And of course the cliffhanger that has kept me on edge for thirteen years now, and with the sequel FINALLY announced…it’s actually a prequel. *table flip*